DatasiteLabs/ds-labs-local-setup/README.md

 ## Running Locally

 > [!WARNING]
 > Testing locally manually or with bats is at your own risk.
 This is intended to be a machine setup and mistakes might be a bit destructive while developing.
+Bats will use /tmp and create a directory for testing.
+Other steps may affect machine level items.

 I recommend something like [UTM](https://mac.getutm.app/) with a separate image to test MacOS or a Docker image for linux to run the tests locally without modifying your local machine.